-Program Outcomes Engineering Graduates will be able to PO1 Engineering knowledge Apply the knowledge of mathematics, science, Engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
-PO2 Problem analysis Identify, formulate, review research literature, and analyze complex engineering problem s reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-PO3 Design/development of solutions Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct investigations of com plex problems Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO5 Modern tool usage Create, select, and apply appropriate techniques, Resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The engineer and society Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-PO7 Environment and sustainability Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-PO8 Ethics Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
-PO9 Individual and team work Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
-PO10 Communication Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to com prehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-PO11 Project management and finance Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
-PO12 Life-long learning Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change
+Program Outcomes Engineering Graduates will be able to Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering PO1 Engineering knowledge specialization to the solution of complex engineering problems.
+A Identify, formulate, review research literature, PO2 Problem analysis and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+Design solutions for complex engineering problems and design system components or processes that PO3 Design/development of meet the specified needs with appropriate solutions consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Use research-based knowledge and research methods PO4 Conduct investigations of including design of experiments, analysis and 104 complex problems interpretation of data, and synthesis of the information to provide valid conclusions.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools PO5 Modern tool usage including prediction and modeling to complex engineering activities with an understanding of the limitations.
+Apply reasoning informed by the contextual PO6 The engineer and society knowledge to assess societal, health, safety, legal and 100 The eligineer and society cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+Understand the impact of the professional engineering PO7 Environment and solutions in societal and environmental contexts, 107 sustainability and demonstrate the knowledge of, and need for sustainable development.
+Apply ethical principles and commit to professional PO8 Ethics ethics and responsibilities and norms of the engineering practice Function effectively as an individual, and as a member PO9 Individual and team work or leader in diverse teams, and in multidisciplinary settings.
+Communicate effectively on complex engineering activities with the engineering community and with DO10 Communication society at large, such as, being able to comprehend and PO10 Communication write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+Demonstrate knowledge and understanding of the Duoingt management and engineering and management principles and apply PO11 Project management and these to one's own work, as a member and leader in finance a team, to manage projects and in multidisciplinary environments.
+Recognize the need for, and have the preparation and PO12 Life-long learning ability to engage in independent and life-long learning 5 · · · 6 in the broadest context of technological change 1 Dago 2 of 210